telerik/reporting-docs/designing-reports/report-designer-tools/desktop-designers/tools/edit-grouping-dialog.md

 ---
 title: Edit Grouping Dialog
-page_title: Edit Grouping Dialog
+page_title: Edit Grouping Dialog at a Glance
-description: Edit Grouping Dialog
+description: "Learn more about the Edit Grouping Dialog in the Telerik Reporting Desktop Designers, how to invoke it and how to set the Grouping, Sorting, Filtering values."
 slug: telerikreporting/designing-reports/report-designer-tools/desktop-designers/tools/edit-grouping-dialog
 tags: edit,grouping,dialog
 published: True